 Want an easy garden with minimal work?
 Try a forest garden.
-It’s a gardening technique that works with nature to create a large harvest.
+It’s a gardening technique that works with nature to create a large harvest in a very simple way.

 The more I thought about each of these different spaces and challenges at those planting sites, the more I realized it didn’t matter if I broke them down regionally.